Search Engine Optimization Best Practices: Standards and Spam Discussion

 - Clients – Owners of the website.
 Client emphasis is on sales, holding users (sticky), and user experience.
 There is also an emphasis on getting the visitor to take a desired action.

 - Search Engines – Emphasis is on providing a positive user experience.
 This is achieved through relevance (controlled by algorithms) and minimal negative impact as a result of bait-and-switch technologies.

 - SEO Firms – Professionals who obtain traffic for client sites as a result of a search engine query.
-This involves understanding the SE ranking algorithm and beating the competing SEO firms optimizing other clients for the same terms.
-It is important to remain within the “No Spam” boundaries (play within the rules) while doing this.
+This involves understanding the SE ranking algorithms and beating the competing SEO firms optimizing other clients for the same terms.
+It is important to follow SEO standards and remain within the “No Spam” boundaries (play within the rules) while doing this.
 SEO practitioners are paid by clients and are rewarded for rankings at almost any price.

 Unfortunately, if the rules change, sites may be dropped from SE’s.
 If algorithms change, sites may be lowered in the rankings.
 If competing SEO firms are successful in finding a new trick within the rules, site rankings may fall.
 If new competing client sites enter the market, site rankings may drop.
 If the client site uploads altered pages or changes server technology, site rankings may drop.

 There are four main page-centric SEO processes used by search engine optimization firms: